Ohio State vs. JMU Predictions & Picks - Women's NCAA Tournament First Round

 Ohio State Schedule Analysis

-- Ohio State has six wins over Quadrant 2 teams, tied for the 21st-most in the country.
+- Ohio State has tied for the 20th-most Quadrant 2 wins in the country (six).

 Ohio State 2022-23 Best Wins